Synthesis of Robust Optimal Strategies in Weighted Timed Games: Encoding parametric piecewise affine functions

 \section{Encoding parametric piecewise affine functions}

-From now on, we explain how to encode the mappings that the operators defined in the previous section take as input.
+We now explain how to encode the mappings that the operators defined in the previous section take as input, to compute $\F_\perturbation$ for all perturbation bounds $\perturbation>0$ at once.
 We adapt the formalism used in~\cite{AlurBernadskyMadhusudan-04,BusattoGastonMR23} to incorporate the perturbation $\perturbation$.
-This formalism relies on the remark that $\V^0$ is a piecewise affine function, and that if $\V$ is piecewise affine, so does $\F_{\perturbation}(\V)$: thus we only have to manipulate such piecewise affine functions.
+This formalism relies on the remark that $\V^0$ is a piecewise affine function, and that if $\V$ is piecewise affine, so is $\F_{\perturbation}(\V)$: thus we only have to manipulate such piecewise affine functions.

-To model the robustness, that depends on the perturbation bound $\perturbation$, and maintain a parametric description of all the value functions for infinitesimally small values of the perturbation, we consider piecewise affine functions that depend on a formal parameter $\perturbationParam$ describing the perturbation.
+To model the robustness, that depends on the perturbation bound $\perturbation$, and maintain a parametric description of all the value functions for infinitesimally small values of $\perturbation$, we consider piecewise affine functions that depend on a formal parameter $\perturbationParam$ describing the perturbation.
 The pieces over which the function is affine, that we call cells in the following, are polytopes described by a conjunction of affine equalities and inequalities involving $\perturbationParam$.
 Some of our computations will only hold for small enough values of the parameter $\perturbationParam$ and we will thus also maintain an upperbound for this parameter.

 \begin{definition} We call \emph{parametric affine expression} an expression $E$ of the form $\sum_{x\in \Cl} \alpha_x \, x + \beta + \gamma\perturbationParam$ with $\alpha_x\in \Q$ for all $x\in\Cl$, $\beta\in \Q\cup\{-\infty,+\infty\}$, and $\gamma\in \Q$.
 The semantics of such an expression is given for a particular perturbation $p$ as a mapping $\sem E_p\colon \Rplus^\Cl \to \Rbar$ defined for all $\val \in \Rplus^\Cl$ by $\sem E_p(\val) = \sum_{x\in \Cl} \alpha_x \, \val(x) + \beta + \gamma p$. \end{definition}